kmalones/Random-Locator/README.md

-# Random-Locator
+# Random-Localities
-Ramdom Marker  Localities
+Generates random marker Localities when the page is refreshed.